 FINDING HIS PASSION, FINDING HIS SMILE

 While Phil has been drawing his entire life, early on he did give some other activities a go.
-“I tried sax, but the sound I made…Then I tried drums.
+“I tried sax, but the sound I made…Then I tried drums for a while.
 I loved basketball, but my middle school didn’t have a basketball team.”
 “You love drawing,” Phil’s mother suggested.
 “Why don’t you try that?”
 Phil took a Saturday art class with Young Artists & Co., and for the first time, one of Phil’s pieces was framed and put in a gallery.
 That art class stuck.
-Later, after years of art classes, years of encouragement, and compliments and opportunities, Phil had a college art class that was portrait driven.
+Later, after years of art classes, years of encouragement and opportunities, Phil had a college art class that was portrait driven.
 Phil drew very detailed pieces with muted colors.
 The professor told him “If I wanted that level of detail, I would have called a photographer.”
 The professor made him do blind contour drawing.
 He wasn’t to look at the paper he was drawing on and he wasn’t to pick up the pencil.
 It was tough to hear and do, but it inspired him to find his own style, his own voice in his work.
 “I was relying on my training too much.
 There was no emotion to what I was doing.”
 Phil drew blind every day for weeks.
 At first his perspective was way off, but it got better.
 “And I kept drawing this face.
 Over and over.”
 That face Phil started drawing in 2005 has perspective, bold color, embedded elements that reflect who Phil is, and as Phil says, “Now it’s my thing.”
 There are currently a few iterations of that face, that smile.
 There are yellow, red, and blue faces, a smiling earth, a basketball smile face, and a Mr. and Mrs. Smile.
 Most recently, Phil has been experimenting with including gold leaf into a smile face.
 Whatever the color or medium though, the “P” appears in the nose, each eye has an i, and the cheeks have alternating circles, representing Phil’s affinity for the concept of yin and yang, or as he sees it, the importance of balance and wholeness.
 Phil’s signature and outlook is embedded in each smile.

 PURSUING POSITIVE CHANGE THROUGH ART